Decriminalising Abortion in SA

 * Doctors who conscientiously object to abortion will need disclose their conscientious objection and refer patients seeking abortion to health professionals who can provide their abortion care.

 We are grateful to the many Parliamentarians from all sides who supported the Bill.
-Find out who they are and whether your MP was among them.
+Find out who they were and whether your MP was among them.

 Want to know more?